How Our PR Services Work

 • clarify facts

-• give feedback on positioning
+• give feedback on positioning, authority angles and media-ready messaging

 • tell us about upcoming launches or milestones